barryhamsy/onennabe-docs/docs/unlocking-games.md

 Click the **✕ Clear** button in the filter bar to remove all active filters and return to the full catalogue view.

 A coloured dot appears on any filter button that has an active selection, so you can quickly see which filters are on.

+---

+## Still Not Working?

+See the [Troubleshooting](troubleshooting.md) page for step-by-step fixes.

+---